Anna Epps: Awards and honors

 In 1966, Epps was awarded a U.S. Public Health Service Faculty Research Fellowship while conducting research at Johns Hopkins University School of Medicine.

 In 1969, Epps was awarded a second research fellowship to continue her work at Tulane University.

 In 2008, The Anna C. Epps, PhD - Morris A. Spirtes, MD Fund was established by Dr. Jim Doty, who attended the summer MEdREP program at Tulane in 1975.
 This fund endows two chairs and funds scholarships to assist economically disadvantaged students and is one of the largest gifts made to the Tulane School of Medicine.

-The Anna Cherrie Epps, Ph.D., Center for Educational Development and Support (CEDS) was established in 2007 at Meharry Medical College in honor of Dr. Epps efforts to foster excellence in teaching and learning medicine.
+The Anna Cherrie Epps, Ph.D., Center for Educational Development and Support was established in 2007 at Meharry Medical College in honor of Dr. Epps efforts to foster excellence in teaching and learning medicine.

 Personal life

-Epps was married to Joseph M. Epps MD.
+Epps was married to Dr. Joseph M. Epps.
+She was Catholic.